-Garden City was originally recognised as an area of special heritage significance in the Port Melbourne Conservation Study (1979) commissioned by the former Port Melbourne City Council and the Australian Heritage Commission.
-Garden City was also classified by the National Trust of Australia (Victoria) in 1987.
-In 1995 Port Phillip City Council reaffirmed the significance of the Estate through the Port Melbourne Conservation Study Review (1995) and in 2000 recognised the estate as Significant on the Heritage Policy Map within the Port Phillip Planning Scheme
+The Garden City Estate was originally recognised as an area of special heritage significance in the Port Melbourne Conservation Study (1979) commissioned by the former Port Melbourne City Council and the Australian Heritage Commission.
+Garden City Estate was also classified by the National Trust of Australia (Victoria) in 1987.
+In 1995 Port Phillip City Council reaffirmed the significance of the Estate through the Port Melbourne Conservation Study Review (1995) and in 2000 recognised the estate as Significant on the Heritage Policy Map within the Port Phillip Planning Scheme.

-Both the conservation study review and the National Trust classification report conclude that Garden City is an area of State (and probably national) significance due to its:
+Both the conservation study review and the National Trust classification report conclude that Garden City Estate is an area of State (and probably national) significance due to its:

-- Contribution to the development of public housing policies and practices in Australia; - Integrity and uniqueness as a residential environment - Relationship to the Garden City movement in Britain (see Appendices A and B).
+- Contribution to the development of public housing policies and practices inAustralia; - Integrity and uniqueness as a residential environment; - · Relationship to the Garden City movement in Britain; - Experimental building technology, residential planning and streetscape design.